 Please consult HECUA website, here, for current pricing.
 Program fees include tuition, room, food stipend, public transportation pass, international travel, reading materials

 Undergraduate students enrolled in US colleges and universities who have completed their first year.

 Scholarships are Available

-HECUA provides up to three $750 Scholarships for Community Engagement, two $1,500 Scholarships for Social Justice and four $4,000 Scholarships for Racial Justice for semester-length programs each fall and spring.
+HECUA provides Scholarships for Community Engagement, Scholarships for Social Justice (for first generation and/or low-income students) and Scholarships for Racial Justice (for students of color) for semester-length programs each fall and spring.
 More information about the application process for either scholarship is available on the HECUA website, here, or by contacting the organization.